coder-wu/homelab/README.md

 To perform synchronization between directories using [rclone](https://rclone.org/).
 This script is boring, and it shouldn't even exist, but [there is an interesting story behind it](https://blog.coderwu.com/en/en/just-for-fun/).

+New synchronization solution is described in [Back up with rclone and alist](https://blog.coderwu.com/en/en/backup/).

 ### usage

 1. Configure paths to be synchronized in ```${HOMELAB_HOME}/sync/config```, one path per line.